LSY-Cython/CCDM/README.md

-# Code will come soon upon the paper is accepted!
+# Code will come soon upon the paper is published!